skylight-hq/skylight.digital/pages/toolkits/digital_talent_management/04_building_a_digital_team.md

 ### UX designer

 UX designers turn user research into interactions and interfaces that work for everybody.
 They design how someone will interact with a service.
-UX designers work closely with UX researchers, visual designers, content strategists, and frontend engineers.
+UX designers work closely with UX researchers, visual designers, content strategists, and front-end engineers.
 Their key responsibilities are to:

 - Generate low-fidelity prototypes
 - Work closely with visual designers to define the look and feel of applications